Top Chesapeake shareholder to take more active role

-Southeastern Asset Management, the largest shareholder in Chesapeake Energy Corp (CHK.N), revealed it will take a more active role in the affairs of the natural gas company, which has been buffeted by revelations about its chief executive's business dealings.
+Southeastern Asset Management, the largest shareholder in Chesapeake Energy Corp, revealed it will take a more active role in the affairs of the natural gas company, which has been buffeted by revelations about its chief executive's business dealings.

 In a Wednesday regulatory filing, Southeastern, led by the prominent investor Mason Hawkins, said it has converted its 13.6 percent stake in Chesapeake to "active" from "passive."